 - How to pull your knowledge together and become a good beekeeper

 The cost for all this is held at last year's price, just £110 per person.

 If you would like to enrol on our 2024 course or have any queries, please email firstname.lastname@example.org

-The course commences mid-February but we can accept late enrolments; the format of our course makes it easy to catch up.
+We accept enrolments up to the beginning of April 2023.
 The practical day will be on Sunday 7th May 2023.

 To find beginners' courses organised by other beekeeping associations within Hampshire, please go to the Hampshire Beekeepers' Association website.

 Most local beekeeping associations offer beginner training.
 If you are not in the Hampshire area, please go to the British Beekeepers' Association website.

 Our 'Taster Day' on Sunday, 15th July 2023 is ideal for those who want to know more about honey bees but are not ready to make the commitment.
 We cover basic theory in the morning theory and visit the apiary in the afternoon.
 If weather prevents us from opening the hives, we have plenty more exciting activities planned!

 A Taster Day makes an excellent gift.
 If you would like to find out more about our Taster Day, please CLICK HERE.

 Read more about what it takes to be a beekeeper by CLICKING HERE.